-This is a photograph of some Jatars, and others who had a female Jatar ancestor.
+This is a photograph of some Jatars, and also others who had a female Jatar ancestor.
 This photograph was taken on the seventy-fifth birthday celebrations.
 These men are more or less the same age although some are cousins, and others children of cousins.
 You can check out if you see any resemblance between them!

-All of the woman in this photograph are the spouses, and not of Jatar ancestry.
+All of the women in this photograph are the spouses, not of Jatar ancestry.

-The women sitting are Sarla Jatar (nee Purandare), wife of Sudhir Jatar, Manda Borgaokar (nee Purandare), wife of Bal Borgaokar, Sunila Bhajekar (nee Ganorkar) and Nilakshi Jatar (nee Bal), wife of Raghunath Jatar.
+The women sitting are Sarla Jatar (née Purandare), wife of Sudhir Jatar, Manda Borgaokar (née Purandare), wife of Bal Borgaokar, Suneela Bhajekar (née Ganorkar) and Nilakshi Jatar (née Bal), wife of Raghunath Jatar.